Before we talk about Index Card Towers- let’s talk about the most famous tower ever!

 Now, let’s take a look at my older engineers!
 These photos are from a fifth-grade group that was completely agonizing over the fact that SECOND GRADERS had an 85 cm tower and they were pretty determined to beat them!
 Their towers quickly grew so tall they couldn’t reach the top of them to make them taller, so they took the building to the floor!

 The tallest towers for the older students were 100+ cm.
 The very tallest was 120 cm.
 Incredible!
 The competition to have the tallest was fierce and the groans from these groups were just as loud as the little kids whenever a tower fell.

-A little bit about clean up and recycling!
+A little bit about clean-up and recycling!

 When it’s time to clean up with this task, I put out about four large dish pans labeled: Unused, Rolled, Bent vertically, Bent horizontally.
-Kids bring their cards and throw in the labeled bins.
+Kids bring their cards and throw them in the labeled bins.